 Cheyenne Holliday, Vice Chair, Public Member

-Cheyenne Holliday (she/her) is the Advocacy Manager at Verde.
-Holliday has played an instrumental role in Oregon Water Futures and the development of the Water Policy Action Framework, a collaboration between water and environmental justice interests, Indigenous peoples, communities of color, low-income communities, and academic institutions.
+Cheyenne Holliday (she/her) is the Director of Policy and Advocacy at Verde.
+She played an instrumental role in Oregon Water Futures and the development of the Water Policy Action Framework, a collaboration between water and environmental justice interests, Indigenous peoples, communities of color, low-income communities, and academic institutions.
+Cheyenne previously served on the Oregon Racial Justice Council’s Environmental Equity Committee, and as a member of the Oregon Sustainability Board.
+She is a born and raised Oregonian who grew up on a small farm outside of Portland where her family rescues and rehabilitates horses.
+Cheyenne holds a B.S. in Psychology and an M.S. in Conflict and Dispute Resolution from the University of Oregon.

 Molly Kile, Public Member, Scientific Expertise